PabloC/hugo-SEO-meta-tags/README.md

 Simple list of SEO tags to use on Hugo based websites.

-More insights about the origins and why of thi are in this article: https://www.skcript.com/svr/perfect-seo-meta-tags-with-hugo/
+More insights in this article: https://www.skcript.com/svr/perfect-seo-meta-tags-with-hugo/

 ### `config.toml`